A dentist who makes oral appliances for obstructive sleep apnea explains his secret to great patient outcomes.

 I never take credit for the great outcomes that we achieve.
 I know I couldn’t get the same results if I was attempting to treat patients by myself.
 Dr Swartz can perform a Muller maneuver or a DISE and see a concentric collapse of the airway, a malformation of the epiglottis, or other types of obstruction that would cause the patient to be non-responsive to an oral appliance.
 He has saved me from failure before I even had a chance to fail on my own.
 When residual hypoxemia is still present with oral appliance therapy, Dr Swartz can prescribe supplemental oxygen to be used concurrently.
 He can also perform surgical procedures that can be utilized for hybrid care in patients whose apnea is not completely resolved with oral appliance therapy.

 So how do I handle failure with an oral appliance?
 I don’t.
 I focus on building a comfortable dental appliance that the patient can wear.
-I use the appliance to position the jaw in the best position to maximize airflow for that individual patient.
+I use the appliance to place the jaw in the best position to maximize airflow for that individual patient.
 Then I get the patient back to Dr Swartz to evaluate the efficacy of the oral appliance.
 If further treatment is necessary to achieve the best results, then I put my trust in Dr Swartz that he will do everything he can to get the best results.
 I do my part.
 My part is not the whole thing.

 If my feelings were hurt by not reducing the AHI to less than 5 for every case that I treat, my feelings would be hurt often.
 A large ego is not a good thing for a dentist in the treatment of sleep apnea.
 It will get checked quickly and get checked hard.